Email Processing in Lua

 2.The only argument is the MilterContext table (provides access from the function to the information about the processed email message);

 3.The only returned value is the MilterResult completed table.
-The returned value defines a verdict about the scanned message: accept, reject, change, or discard, as well as actions to be applied (possibly) to the message if it is accepted.
+The returned value defines a verdict about the scanned message (accept, reject, change, or discard), as well as potential actions to be applied to the message if it is accepted.

-Below you can see an example of a correctly defined function that always returns to Dr.Web MailD the accept verdict for all messages received for scanning via the Milter interface (here and after the ctx argument is an instance of the MilterContext table):
+An example below illustrates a function which always returns to Dr.Web MailD the Accept verdict for all messages received for scanning via the Milter interface (here and elsewhere the ctx argument is an instance of the MilterContext table):

 function milter_hook(ctx)